Azure/iot-edge-v1/core/devdoc/outprocess_hld.md

 7. If a *Module Destroy* message arrives, the call `Module_Destroy` on the module.

-> *NOTE: If the module's loader activation type was configured as `launch`, then the remote module host will have `grace.period.s` seconds to complete its execution upon receiving the *Module Destroy* message, before it will be killed.
+> *NOTE: If the module's loader activation type was configured as `launch`, then the remote module host will have `grace.period.ms` milliseconds to complete its execution upon receiving the *Module Destroy* message, before it will be killed.

 #### Message Brokering